mskcc/nf-fastq-plus/README.md

 Notes:
 * Create a `feature/{YOUR_CHANGE}` branch for new features or `hotfix/{YOUR_FIX}` for future development
-* Before merging your branch into `master`, wait for the GitHub actions to pass and verify that all checks pass
+* Before merging your branch into `master`, wait for the GitHub actions to run and verify that all checks pass. **Do not merge changes if there are failed tests**.
+Either talk to IGO Data Team or fix the tests.
 * Follow the project structure below -